 Academic policies are designed to provide the highest quality education and service to students.
 Our policies are based on both the American and Austrian education systems.
 General baseline policies may be found in the Student Handbook and the undergraduate and graduate catalogs.
 Supplemental Austrian policies† may be found in the WVPU Constitution, Study and Examination Guidelines of Webster Vienna Private University, and Thesis Guidelines for Students at Webster Vienna Private University.

-- Academic load (full vs. part time): Specific rules may apply in Austria with regard to student visas and their extension.
+Academic Load Status (full vs. part-time): Specific rules may apply in Austria with regard to student visas and their extension.
 See the Academic Load and Student Classification sections of the undergraduate catalog or the Course Load Guidelines section of the graduate catalog.

-- Tuition Payment: For all information related to tuition payments, see the Financial Information section of the WVPU website.
+Tuition Payment: For all information related to tuition payments, see Financial Information.

 † In accordance with local accreditation laws and requirements, all WVPU specific policies have statutory authority.